 I think I have piriformis syndrome.
 How did it happen?

-It starts with a muscle injury
+It starts with a muscle injury.

-While running uphill one day you feel a muscle ‘pull’ in your buttock.
-Initially, you only feel a deep, aching muscular pain in your buttock and luckily it seems to go away when you rest.
+While running uphill one day, you feel a muscle ‘pull’ in your buttock.
+Initially, you only feel a deep, aching muscular pain in your buttock, and luckily, it seems to go away when you rest.
 This is the start of piriformis muscle pain.
+An injury to the piriformis muscle, whether a direct fall, strain, stretch, or repetitive overuse injury, leads to inflammation in the muscle tissue.
+This causes a deep, dull ache in the back of your buttock area, which gets worse when you try to contract or stretch it.

-Now the pain starts to spread down your leg
+Now, the pain starts to spread down your leg.

-The pain gets so severe it stops you in your tracks
+The pain gets so severe it stops you in your tracks.

 You tried to push through the pain by continuing to exercise.
 Maybe you even tried to stretch out your piriformis and buttock muscles or tried to roll it out with a foam roller.
 Nothing is helping.
 Instead, it seems like it is getting worse.
 That is because your piriformis muscle has gotten even more overworked and stretched too far.
 And the irritation of your sciatic nerve has gotten worse.
-Now, it is getting compressed and strangled.
+Now, it is getting squashed and strangled.
 Your buttock pain is severe and constant.
 Even sitting down to rest gives you pain.
-The pain spreads down the back of your thigh leaving your leg feeling weak and clumsy.
+The pain spreads down the back of your thigh, leaving your leg feeling weak and clumsy.

-At this stage, you can not exercise, climb stairs or even walk without pain shooting down your leg.
-You don’t know which one is better, to rest or to move, because sitting is just as painful.
+At this stage, you can not exercise, climb stairs, or even walk without pain shooting down your leg.
+You don’t know which is better, to rest or move, because sitting is just as painful.
 This pain has literally stopped you in your tracks and brought your life to a standstill.
+Nerves are very sensitive structures and if the compression on your sciatic nerve is not somehow relieved, it can lead to nerve damage.

 Piriformis muscle, Piriformis syndrome, Piriformis buttock pain, Piriformis Sciatic pain

-Piriformis syndrome is not just a muscle injury
+Piriformis syndrome is not just a muscle injury.

 Causes of piriformis syndrome